-Buttery, flaky croissants taste best when eaten fresh from the oven.
-When you can't, you can freeze and preserve them for as long as eight months, and still retain much of the original fresh flavor.
+Buttery, flaky croissants taste best when eaten fresh from the oven, but you can freeze and preserve them for as long as eight months and still retain much of the original fresh flavor.
 Exposure to air causes croissants to spoil at room temperature; similarly, they suffer freezer burn when they are exposed to cold air inside a freezer.
-Special attention to packaging ensures an airtight seal to help retain freshness.
-For best results, package croissants individually before adding them to a larger freezer container.
+For the best results, package croissants individually before adding them to a larger freezer container.
 Then you can remove a single croissant when you want one.

 Allow the croissants to cool to room temperature.
 To speed the cooling process, remove them from the baking pan and set them on a cooling rack so air can circulate on all sides of the croissants.